ewu-iot/iot_workshop/README.md

     <img src="https://img.youtube.com/vi/psaGkSOoJpY/hqdefault.jpg" alt="Video 3 Preview" />
 </a>

----

 ### Running the Blink Program on NodeMCU

 The Blink program is a simple test to ensure your NodeMCU is correctly set up and functioning.

 #### Steps:
 1. Open Arduino IDE and select **File > Examples > Basics > Blink**.
-2. Modify the `LED_BUILTIN` definition to `D0` for NodeMCU compatibility.
+2. No Modification is needed.
-3. Connect your NodeMCU to the PC and select the correct board and COM port in **Tools**.
+3. Connect your NodeMCU to the PC using USB cable and select the correct board and COM port in **Tools**.
 4. Upload the program to the NodeMCU.

 #### Video Tutorial:
 <a href="https://youtu.be/fALpHXah9-k?si=sAg0InqzU4kIbPnJ" target="_blank">
     <img src="https://img.youtube.com/vi/fALpHXah9-k/hqdefault.jpg" alt="Video 4 Preview" />
 </a>

----

 ## Contribution